 Note: Courses are subject to change from year to year.
-A booklet is available from the German Department with detailed course descriptions and prescribed texts for the current degree programme.
+A booklet is available from the School of Languages, Literatures and Film with detailed course descriptions and prescribed texts for the current degree programme.

 ITAL 3400 Italian Courses

 Italian Language